NUAA-WatchDog/linux-elf-binary-signer/README.md

 A tool for protecting integrity of ELF binary files.
 It extracts the `.text` section of an ELF, and digitally signs it with *RSA* key.
 Finally, the program appends the signature data as another section.

 For a [Linux kernel with signature verification module](https://github.com/NUAA-WatchDog/linux-kernel-elf-sig-verify-module), during the process of `execve()` system call, it will extract signed section and signature section, and verify the integrity of the ELF file.
 If it cannot pass the verification, the ELF will not be executed.
-The certificate for verification should be compiled with Linux kernel together.
+The public key certificate for verification should be compiled with Linux kernel together.

 ## Build the Tool